mikependon/RepoDB.NET/pages/classes/globalconfigurationoptions.md

     .UseSqlServer();
 ```

+{: .note }
-**Note:** All the properties defined in the options are optional.
+> All the properties defined in the options are optional.
 The one defined above are the default values.